 It pains me to title a post in such a negative way.
 Don’t misunderstand me – Papakolea green sand beach in Hawaii is absolutely stunning.
 But there is a scam being run there, and I don’t want anyone to fall for it.

 Located on the southern tip of the Big Island of Hawaii, the green sand beach, officially known as Papakolea green sand beach is quite the site to see.
 As a matter of fact, it is one of only four green sand beaches on the entire planet!
 This olivine crystal-laden beach is quite a treasure and one of the best things to see on the Hilo side of the island.!
-Unfortunately, a few disappointing locals have decided to take advantage of this rarity and tourists’ (justifiable) desperation to see this site.
+Unfortunately, a few disappointing people have decided to take advantage of this rarity and tourists’ (justifiable) desperation to see this site.

 When you plug “Papakolea beach” or even “green sand beach” into Google Maps when you are on the Big Island, it’ll take you on a long road full of cows until you pull up in a dirt parking lot where other cars are parked.
 You may notice that the road actually continues for a tad bit longer, but there is a parked truck that is blocking your way.
 That was my first hint that something was wrong.